-Dialectical behavior therapy (DBT) is a sub-type of cognitive behavior therapy (CBT).
+Dialectical behavior therapy (DBT) is a sub-type of cognitive-behavioral therapy (CBT).
 Normally, doctors use CBT to help identify and modify negative thought patterns.
 Then, they can help clients achieve positive behavior changes.
-Through the dialectical behavior therapy North Carolina clinics offer, clients can quit negative habits and learn a healthier way of living.
+With a dialectical behavior therapy program in North Carolina, clients can quit their negative habits and learn a healthier way of living.

 How Does Dialectical Behavior Therapy Work?

-With the DBT North Carolina clinics offer, clients can get help for self-destructive and suicidal behaviors.
+With the DBT at a North Carolina treatment center, clients can get help for self-destructive and suicidal behaviors.
 Often, people use dialectical behavior therapy for treating addiction because the therapy helps them cope and modify their behaviors.

 This therapy receives its name because dialectal is a word that means integrating opposites.
 In this case, the therapy brings together acceptance and change to create the best results.
 Basically, the individual must accept their experience and where they are at now.
 This balances out their desire and need to ultimately change their behavior.

 During the dialectical behavior therapy North Carolina centers provide, clients will typically encounter four sections of therapy.
 They will generally attend individual therapy, groups skills training, and phone coaching.
 Their health care providers may use a consultation group to discuss the client’s care.

 After each treatment session, the counselor provides the client with a homework assignment.
 These assignments help clients practice new skills.
 Normally, the client has to write out a diary card each day to discuss their urges, behavior, skills and feelings.

 How Does DBT Help?